UNIHIKER/unihiker-docs/docs/K10/get-started.md

 - Supports power supply via expansion board

 ## **TF card**
-We recommend using genuine SanDisk cards sold by DF Mall: 16GB Class 10 or 32GB Class 10.
+We recommend using genuine SanDisk cards sold by DFRobot: [32GB Class 10](https://www.dfrobot.com/product-1715.html).
 Using an unknown brand of memory card may cause problems such as card read/write failure and program crash.
 If you use a 32GB or higher memory card, you need to format the card into FAT32 format.